 A request to simply redirect the mail to another address, such as that of the executor, will only be valid for one year.
 You can do this yourself, but mail will probably begin coming in again after this time has elapsed unless someone officially requests that it be stopped altogether.

 If the Estate Is Still Open

-Contact the "Deceased Do Not Contact" website offered by the Direct Marketing Association (DMA) if the estate is still open.
+Contact the "Deceased Do Not Contact" website offered by the Data & Marketing Association (DMA) if the estate is still open.
 Enter your loved one's information.
 There's no charge for this service.

 The Decedent's Financial Obligations

 You shouldn't have to worry about receiving ongoing bills for credit cards or other statements regarding the deceased's financial obligations.
-Her debts should all be settled through the probate process.
+Their debts should all be settled through the probate process.
 The executor of the estate should have contacted the decedent's creditors to alert them to submit final bills for payment.

 You certainly have no liability if you're involved in the estate for some other reason, such as because you purchased the decedent's real estate.